•

 Editorial Office has the right to decide to accept or reject a submission independently, while such decision should not be based upon the private opinion of editors.
 Unless serious misconducts or mistakes arise, editors should not change the original decision to a manuscript.

-Editors should give entire, detailed, and clear revising suggestions for the manuscript to be accepted or to be revised.
+Editorial Office should give entire, detailed, and clear revising suggestions for the manuscript to be accepted or to be revised.
 If the author disagrees with any changes made to the article, editors should give the author response to any complaints, and communicate comprehensively with authors to reach the agreement of changes.

-Editors should treat all manuscripts equally, such as a special issue or invited submission.
+Editorial Office should treat all manuscripts equally, such as a special issue or invited submission.
 All manuscripts should be considered and accepted solely based on their academic merit, without any other influence.

-Editors must protect the confidentiality of all submitted materials before publishing.
+Editorial Office must protect the confidentiality of all submitted materials before publishing.

-Editors must protect the personal information of authors, reviewers, readers, and develop new reviewers on a regular basis.
+Editorial Office must protect the personal information of authors, reviewers, readers, and develop new reviewers on a regular basis.

-Editors must protect the confidentiality of all published records and communications of manuscript-related issues.
+Editorial Office must protect the confidentiality of all published records and communications of manuscript-related issues.

 Peer Review